mikepb/go-swim/docs/data-structures.md

 The `Ping` message is sent to probe a node's status.
 The `Probe` message is sent to third-party nodes to indirectly probe an unresponsive node.
 The `Ack` message is returned by a directly probed node as well as the intermediate node serving an indirect probe.

 Multiple messages are bundled together in a packet and sent as a single addressed unit.
 See the previous section on the `Transport` interface for more details.

-The `MarshalledMessage` structure is returned by the `Marshall()` method described in the `Transport` section.
-Its purpose is to cache marshalling operations on messages used to calculate the message size for limiting the size of transmitted packets.
-It is an optimization; the representation sent to other nodes is identical to the original message.

 ## `BroadcastQueue` for piggybacking broadcasts